 H-1B Visa Debt Collector Jobs

-Debt Collector roles qualify for H-1B sponsorship when the position requires a bachelor's degree in finance, business, or a related field.
+Debt Collector roles qualify for H-1B visa sponsorship when the position requires a bachelor's degree in finance, business, or a related field.
 Large third-party collection agencies, healthcare revenue cycle firms, and financial services companies file LCAs regularly for this occupation.
-Use Migrate Mate to filter employers with verified H-1B filing history in collections and receivables management.
+Use Migrate Mate to filter employers with verified H-1B visa filing history in collections and receivables management.

-See All Debt Collector JobsOverview
+Find H-1B Visa Debt Collector JobsOverview

 Showing 5 of 53+ Debt Collector jobs

-See all 53+ Debt Collector jobs
+See all 53+ Debt Collector Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Debt Collector roles.